Hirschsprung’s-associated enterocolitis (HAEC) is a complication of

 - Bacterial or viral infection—Because of Hirschsprung’s disease, bacteria may grow more quickly in the intestines.

 - Other changes in the intestines caused by Hirschsprung’s disease.

 - Undiagnosed Hirschsprung’s disease—It is usually diagnosed in infancy.
 But it may not be diagnosed until your child is older.

 - Pull-through surgery—This is surgery to treat Hirschsprung’s disease.
 The unhealthy area of the colon is removed.
 Then, the healthy colon is joined to the rectum.

-- Down syndrome —HAEC occurs in nearly half of Down syndrome patients who have Hirschsprung’s disease.
+—HAEC occurs in nearly half of those with Down syndrome who have Hirschsprung’s disease.

 - Long section of colon affected by Hirschsprung's disease—The risk of HAEC is greater when long sections of the colon are affected.